Juliane Gaviraghi Mussoi

 MSc Animal Ecology from Lund University (Sweden); BSc Biological Sciences from University of Caxias do Sul (Brazil)

 I have a MSc in Animal Ecology from Lund University (Sweden).
 My Master thesis focused on mirror-mediated spatial location in great tits (Parus major).
-Since this species didn't pass at the mirror self-recognition test, I investigated whether they understood the concept of mirrors.
 During my masters, I also studied cognition and problem-solving in great tits under the supervision of Dr. Anders Brodin.

 After my MSc I did a 3 month internship in the Vision Group at Lund University, supervised by Dr. Almut Kelber, investigating parrot vision by testing detection of moving dots in budgerigars (Melopsittacus undulatus).